Stay Clean & Comfortable on Kilimanjaro

 Premier Package Showers (Luxury Option)

-With Kili Quests’ Premier Package, climbers have access to private shower tents at selected camps.
-Your support team prepares warm water and sets up a clean and controlled space where you can rinse off after a long day on the trail.
+With Kili Quests’ Premier Package, climbers may have access to private shower tents at selected camps.
+The support team prepares warm water and sets up a clean, private space where you can rinse off after a long day on the trail.

 Why Showers Are Limited on Kilimanjaro